Samuel-Carnell/react-with-rxjs/README.md

 # React with RxJS

-A set of hooks, HOCs, and components for creating and consuming RxJS observables.
+A set of hooks for creating and consuming RxJS observables.

 ## Installation